zohrehTanoorsaz/DVD-database-project/README.md

 This SQL query is designed to analyze films with the word "Woman" in their description.
 It provides information about the film's ID, title, the number of rentals it has received, the total rental revenue it generated, and its full text description.
 Here's a step-by-step explanation of the query:
-1.	**Selection of Data**: The query selects the following data for analysis:
+1.	**Selection of Data**: The query selects the following data for analysis:<br />
-•	film.film_id: The unique identifier of the film.
+•	film.film_id: The unique identifier of the film.<br />
-•	film.title: The title of the film.
+•	film.title: The title of the film.<br />
-•	count(film.film_id) SumofRent: The count of rentals for the film.
+•	count(film.film_id) SumofRent: The count of rentals for the film.<br />
-•	sum(amount) sumofamount: The total rental revenue generated by the film.
+•	sum(amount) sumofamount: The total rental revenue generated by the film.<br />
-•	film.Fulltext: The full text description of the film.
+•	film.Fulltext: The full text description of the film.<br />
 2.	**Join Operations**: The query performs a series of join operations to connect data from multiple tables.
 It links the "film" table with the "inventory" table using the "film_id."
 The "inventory" table is then connected to the "rental" table using the "inventory_id," and the "rental" table is linked to the "payment" table through the "rental_id."
 3.	**Filtering Data (WHERE Clause)**: The "WHERE" clause is used to filter the results.
 Films are included in the analysis if their full text description, when converted to text (fulltext::text), contains the keyword "Woman" (case-insensitive), as specified by the ILIKE operator.
 4.	**Grouping Data**: The query groups the selected data by the film's unique identifier (film.film_id), title (film.title), and full text description (film.Fulltext).
 This grouping ensures that each film is included only once in the result set.